JeffreyBull76/CI_Project1/README.md

    * Each image can be clicked to view in a larger format which then shows a caption.
 Clicking outside the image goes back to main gallery inline with expected function that most users will have experience of.
    * The page is built using pure css and html.
 The focus selector in CSS is used to zoom each image when clicked.
 When first implemented this resulted in ugly background shifts of the other images and unwanted interaction where clicking outside would result in a new image zoom rather than reverting the zoom.
        * To fix this a background div was created that sits below all the content using z-index.
 On focus of an image this background div becomes visible and shifts up the z-index to cover everything, except the image that is zoomed and its respective caption.
-       * This allows the user to click around the image without unwated interaction with the rest of the gallery, I did experiment with making this transparent but it was visually confusing.
+       * This allows the user to click around the image (allowing the image to then 'lose focus') without unwated interaction with the rest of the gallery.
+I did experiment with making this transparent but it was visually confusing.
     * Following feedback from an industry professional the zoom effect was removed from small screen devices as it was visually confusing.
     * Following feedback from a test user I had to remove the native 'lazy loading' tags in the html as they created a huge bug on Safari iOS
     * Following feedback from an industry professional the gallery was edited to show less images on smaller devices to prevent excessive scrolling.